The Frobenius--stable version of the Grauert--Riemenschneider vanishing theorem fails: -rationality of Fano morphisms and of klt singularities

 \subsection{3-fold klt singularities are $\mathbb{F}_p$-rational}

-We now show the $\mathbb{F}_p$-rationality of 3-folds of klt type over an $F$-finite field.
+We now show the $\mathbb{F}_p$-rationality of 3-fold singularities of klt type over an $F$-finite field.
 Our discussion includes the case of low characteristics $p=2,3$ and $5$ (for which rationality is known to fail in general \cites{CT19, Ber21, ABL22}) and the case of imperfect fields.
 We first verify \autoref{conjecture} \autoref{conj: vanishing_nilpotent} in dimension 2.

 \begin{proposition} Let $S$ be a surface over an $F$-finite field $k$, and let $f \colon S \to T$ be a morphism of Fano type.
 Then $R^i f_*\mathcal{O}_S \sim_F 0$ for $i>0$. \end{proposition}

 \begin{proof} If $\dim(T) \geq 1$, we conclude by the relative Kawamata--Viehweg vanishing for excellent surfaces \cite{Tan18}*{Theorem 3.3}.